 - Organic cloves help enhance warm tones

-- Fresh brewed organic coffee enriches brown hues
+- Fresh brewed coffee enriches brown hues

 - The natural oil from the coffee beans adds luster to dry hair